hove-io/navitia/source/kraken/readme.md

   - environment variables

 ### Configuration file
-Kraken will try to load a configuration file named the same way than the binary with a `.ini` prefix in the current directory, so by default it will search for a `kraken.ini` file.
+Kraken will try to load a configuration file named the same way as the binary with a `.ini` prefix in the current directory, so by default it will search for a `kraken.ini` file.
 Alternatively the file can be passed as the first positional argument.